xceejay/digitalocean-terraform-jitsi/README.md

 # Digital Ocean Jitsi Deployment

-Deploy Jitsi to Digital Ocean with these simple scripts.
+Deploy Jitsi with multiple Videobriges and Recorders(Jibri) to Digital Ocean with these simple scripts.

 ## Getting Started